opensearch-project/documentation-website/_api-reference/document-apis/index-document.md

 ## Adding a sample index and documents to use the HTTP methods

-If you want to quickly test the Document APIs, you can quickly add a document by doing the following:
+To test the Document APIs, add a document by following the steps:
-To do this follow the steps:
 1. Open OpenSearch Dashboards.
 2. Navigate to the hamburger menu.
 3. In the **Management** section, choose **Dev Tools**.